 Information in this article applies to:

 What are "Whole Scan Images"?
-I see reerences to whole scan images in your software and on your web site but I don't know what these are.
+I see references to whole scan images in your software and on your web site but I don't know what these are.

-A whole scan image is a large, composite image created from the fields in a scanned region of interest (typically, from a microscope slide).
-Whole scan images may be saved in a number of different image formats; for example: Tiled TIFF (SVS), EasyZoom (SZI), or Deep Zoom.
+The term, Whole Scan Image, is a generic term that means any large, image created from the fields in a scanned region of interest (typically, from a microscope slide).
+Whole scan images may be saved in a number of different image formats, for example: SVS (or Tiled TIFF), EasyZoom (SZI), or Deep Zoom.

-A common characteristic of whole scan images is that they can be (and typically are) huge images (over 50,000×50,000 pixels)—which makes them too large to be represented in standard image formats and frequently too large to be viewer without special image viewers.
+A common characteristic of whole scan images is that they can be (and typically are) huge images (over 50,000×50,000 pixels)—which makes them too large to be represented in standard image formats (like JPEG, BMP, or PNG) and frequently too large to be viewed without special image viewers.